 1. Estimate/Forecast Product Demand

-Understanding product demand is the best way to decide which product planning method is the best choice for your operation.
-From here, you’ll be able to estimate which resources are required and how they’ll be used in the production process.
+Understanding product demand planning is the best way to decide which product planning method is the best choice for your operation.
+From here, you’ll be able to estimate which resources are required and how they’ll be used in the manufacturing process.

 2. Access Inventory

 Accessing inventory is about more than simply taking stock: you should make an inventory management plan so that you don’t experience shortages or let things go to waste.
-For this step, focus on the ways you can use everything in the most efficient way possible.
+For this step, focus on the inventory control and inventory management techniques you can use to handle inventory in the most efficient way possible.

-A successful production plan requires you to be familiar with the operation.
-Note the minimum number of people necessary to create a product or execute a service.
+A successful production plan requires you to be familiar with the resource planning details of the manufacturing process.
+Note the minimum number of people and raw material requirements necessary to create a product or execute a service.
 You need to also consider what machines and systems are essential for executing your production plan.

 4. Monitor Production

-As production takes place, monitor how the results compare to the projections.
-This is something that should continually take place and be documented during production.
+As production takes place, monitor how the results compare to the production schedule and resource management projections.
+This is something that should continually take place and be documented during the production process.
 Monitoring production is especially important to the fifth step in the production planning process.